Skip to main content

 Pulse vs Coworker AI

-Coworker AI is a chat companion.
-Pulse is a memory and action layer that any companion (including Coworker) can call.
+Coworker AI is an enterprise agent platform with its own organizational memory.
+Pulse is a memory and action layer any client (including Coworker) can call, with a human approval gate on every write.

 When Coworker AI is the right call